 I hope you all enjoyed reading part 1 of this post.
-If you haven’t read part 1, click here.
+If you haven’t already, you can read part 1 here.
 If you did then as promised, here is part 2.

 The plan for this part of the post is to go into a bit more detail about some more technical aspects of how to drive traffic to your web-to-print site.
 There might be a bit of crossover with the first part however we will be looking at how you can help your site to perform better online.

 Long-tail keywords are unsurprisingly longer, more specific keyword phrases that a searcher is more likely to use when they’re closer to the point-of-purchase or when they’re using voice search.

 Following on from what we covered in part 1, let’s say still that you want your site to rank for “business card printing”.
 When you get your website ranking for this or other similar, related keywords then you can realistically expect people to start finding your site for more complex, long-tail search terms.